 Before application of azole-containing products in the field, the background level of 1,2,4-triazole in drainage and groundwater was measured.
 This was done to evaluate whether 1,2,4-triazole background concentrations in the groundwater were too high to conduct meaningful future azole tests at this field.
 Water samples were collected in January 2018 (one drainage sample only) and February 2018 (one drainage sample and groundwater from the two uppermost screens of all the wells).
 The results showed that 1,2,4-triazole was present in the drainage with a maximum concentration of 0.04 μ g L-1 in January 2018 (Figure 7.6C).
-Background concentrations in the downstream wells M2, M4, and M5 showed a maximum concentration of 0.04 μ g L-1, which is similar to the upstream well, M1, also with a maximum concentration of 0.04 μ g L-1 (Figure 7.6D).
+Background concentrations in the downstream wells M2, M4, and M5 showed a maximum concentration of 0.04 μ g L-1 (Figure 7.6D).
 The last available drainage sample collected before April 2018 (sowing with azole coated seeds) showed a 1,2,4-triazole concentration of 0.01 μ g L-1 (no drainage available from March 2018 - February 2019).
 In conclusion, 1,2,4-triazole was omnipresent in water from the field and water upstream from the field before the first azole application in April 2018, however in concentrations < 0.1 μ g L-1.